Disclosure of Financial Interests

 I sometimes write articles or make public presentations advocating particular interpretations or modifications of legal rules.
 In addition, I sometimes provide advice to government agencies in the United States and in other countries concerning how their laws or policies might be improved.
 When doing so, I always strive to offer unbiased recommendations.
 However, I occasionally have financial interests that might be affected by the reforms I advocate.
 To minimize the risk of bias in such situations, and to help my audiences decide how much weight my recommendations deserve, I will strive on this page to disclose all forms of financial compensation I have in the past received – or could in the future receive – that might taint my judgment.

-Third, I have written about, and still sometimes make public presentations about, ways in which the rules affecting the entertainment industry might be reformed so as to capitalize on the potential economic and cultural benefits of the technologies that are transforming that industry while simultaneously ensuring that the creators of recorded entertainment are fairly compensated.
+Second, I have written about, and still sometimes make public presentations about, ways in which the rules affecting the entertainment industry might be reformed so as to capitalize on the potential economic and cultural benefits of the technologies that are transforming that industry while simultaneously ensuring that the creators of recorded entertainment are fairly compensated.
 In this context, I do have (or have in the past had) some relevant financial interests.
 Specifically:

-Fourth, I oversee the development and periodic revision of a digital curriculum designed to teach librarians in developing countries about copyright law.
+Third, I oversee the development and periodic revision of a digital curriculum designed to teach librarians in developing countries about copyright law.
 I sometimes give public presentations to librarians or other groups considering adopting this curriculum.
 I have not been and will not be compensated for this work.

 I will update this page whenever my financial interests change materially.